If you thought your sense of smell was pretty good, meet Joy Milne of Perth, Scotland. Her nose really does know.

 "For all the serendipity, it was Joy and Les who were absolutely convinced that what she could smell would be something that could be used in a clinical context," Manchester University's Perdita Barran, told the Telegraph, "and so now we are beginning to do that."

-What a diagnostic test could mean
+Creating a diagnostic test

-Whatever diagnostic tests might be developed from what started with one woman's great nose could be a boon for people who will get Parkinson's.
-Earlier interventions could be helpful in improving quality of life for the 60,000 Americans that are diagnosed with the disease every year.
+Whatever diagnostic tests might be developed from what started with one woman's great nose could be a boon for those who will get Parkinson's.
+Earlier interventions could be helpful in improving quality of life for the 60,000 Americans diagnosed with the disease every year.
 Even more impactful could be identifying the disease in the thousands of cases in the United States that don't get diagnosed before people are suffering acutely — and that number stretches into the millions worldwide.